 When the government introduced Junior ISAs, it was estimated that six million under 18s will be eligible to join, and although the government does not put any money into it, it gives parents the opportunity to secure their child’s financial future.

-Children born between 1 September 2002 and 2 January 2011 are not allowed to have a junior ISA as they have child trust funds.
+Children born between 1 September 2002 and 2 January 2011 who had child trust funds can now transfer them to junior ISA.